ismael-hasan/PokemonBattles/README.md

 # Pokemon fights

 ## Description
 This is a pokemon-battle environment set up in Liceo.
+The entry point of the game is the `ControlCenter` class.

 The main menu allows you to:
 1. Start a new game